 For those of you reading this on a laptop using a tracker pad or equivalent we recommend attaching an old fashioned mouse via your USB.
 For those with exceptionally heavy mouse usage in their working day like for example a graphic designer we recommend a vertical mouse.
 The mouse is fixed in position and you use your fingers to move the cursor.
 Of course make sure you place the vertical mouse in a position where you are not reaching for it in the first place!

 4. Make Sure The Monitor Is In-line With Your Eyes

 For the same reasons as above try to keep your laptop usage to a minimum.
-If you have to use them try to use a docking station that hooks into a monitor at the correct height.
+If you have to use them a lot try to use a docking station that hooks into a monitor at the correct height.
 We see lots of people whose conditions get worse after a prolonged bought of laptop work.

 If you do use one try to always be sat at a desk.
 Not on the sofa.
 Not in bed.
 Not cramped on a train.
 It’s your choice but all of these things promote terrible posture.
-If your commuting just read something instead.
+If you’re commuting just read something instead.
 Ideally not work related.
 You’ll be in the office for plenty of hours anyway.
 You’ll be fresher when you arrive and more efficient.